devnart/Ceres-Grocery-Store/README.md

 Technology used:

-* Front-end:
     <li>VueJs</li>

-* Back-end:
     <li>PHP (with MVC architecture)</li>
     <li>MySql for handling the databse</li>

 Progress so far:

-* Created 90% of the app backend using php and MySql for database connection
+* Created 90% of the app backend
 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should element DRY principles to the rest of your life :smile: